 Polkirt Forge is a traditional mid-terrace double fronted stone cottage originally starting life as a forge for the local fishermen and later becoming a chapel until the congregation outgrew it.
 Now rebuilt using the original stone and set on rising ground, enjoy harbour views across village rooftops to the sea and coastline from the main living room and master bedroom both located on the first floor.

 Enter the cottage into a spacious hallway which runs the length of the cottage.
 On the right you will find the well equipped kitchen with exposed wooden beams and breakfast bar, on the left as you enter, a dining / play room includes a TV with DVD to keep the younger ones entertained.
-A sofabed is on order and will be available in the high season to provide even more flexibility.
 Down the hall takes you to bedroom two with two small single beds which can be converted to a king size double - we will check with you before your arrival.
 The bedroom looks out onto the small but totally secluded rear courtyard - big enough to barbecue your selection from the fish stall!
 A downstairs cloakroom with WC and wash basin is opposite the bedroom.
 Past the kitchen the hallway widens and stairs lead up to the first floor.
 A large family size bathroom is at the top of the stairs with bath and separate shower facilities.
 Down two stairs to the comfortable beamed living room newly furnished with leather sofa's and armchair providing comfortable seating for at least 6 people when needed.
 Two windows from this room provide lovely harbour and sea views - looking east towards Fowey, Looe and beyond across St Austell Bay.
 The main bedroom with a double bed is opposite the living room and also enjoys the same sea and harbour views.
 The property benefits from gas central heating.
-There is a log effect gas fire in the living room for those cooler evenings..
-A travel cot and stair gate are available on request - towels and linen provided - but please bring your own beach towels.
+There is a log effect gas fire in the living room for those cooler evenings.
+A travel cot and high chair are available - towels and linen provided - but please bring your own beach towels.

 |Size||Sleeps up to 4, 2 bedrooms|